 Did your dog just eat some coffee grounds right out of the trash can while you weren’t looking?
 Nothing beats a hot cup of coffee, especially if it is freshly made with ground coffee beans.
-Used grounds usually end up in the garbage or can be composted to use as a fertilizer in the garden.
+Used grounds usually end up in the garbage or can be composted as fertilizer in the garden.
 But what if your pup gets to them first?

 If your dog just ate coffee grounds, your first call should be to your vet.
-But if you have additional questions, this article explores why they can be dangerous, and what you can expect once you contact your veterinarian.
+But if you have additional questions, this article explores why they can be dangerous and what you can expect once you contact your veterinarian.

-Are Coffee Grounds Dangerous to Dogs?
+Are Coffee Grounds Dangerous To Dogs?